KaliyevArsen/Jarvis/README.md

 3. download a <a href="https://alphacephei.com/vosk/models">language model</a> for vosk and put in the same file and rename it in "model_small"

+4.
+- get <a href="https://openai.com/product">openAI</a> and <a href="https://openweathermap.org/api">openweathermap</a> API
+- put it in "skills.py" file (23, 105 lines)
+- also if not from Astana write your city in 107 and 114:21

 ## Usage